nyorain/vil/architecture.md

 	  library vil uses for shader debugging.
 We should probably move that to a git subproject sooner or later since we often need to change/extend/fix it during development.
+	- `minhook`: sources of the [minhook library](https://github.com/TsudaKageyu/minhook).
+	  Used only for the hooked win32 overlay, to grab/block input from the application.
 	- `tao/pegtl`: We use the [tao/pegtl](https://github.com/taocpp/PEGTL) library
 	  to parse expressions.
 Used for instance by the buffer viewer to convert a glsl-like type specification to an internal type representation used to